 - You can get philosophical: During the “Trial/Prison” scene, could the jailed couple juxtaposed with the woman reciting the famous “prematurely air-conditioned super-market” monologue while writhing around on a courtroom bed actually be a social commentary on how we as a nation are handcuffed by our relentless consumerism?
 Are the two featured performers praying to Mecca when the large scrim of a nuclear explosion comes down behind them?
 (Note that in the 1984 production, the poses are subtly — but non-trivially — different).

-I preferred to avoid intellectual speculation and revel in the aesthetics of it all.
-Most of the time, it works quite beautifully.
-It mixes stark performance art with moments of humor, even unabashed silliness.
-And while 4+ hours of operatic mind-f*** unhampered by intermissions creates some real physical and mental difficulties, there is enough space and time in each scene — and the so-called “Knee Plays” connecting them together — to let your mind contemplate the scenery and the music as much or as little as each individual is wont to do.
+I preferred to avoid intellectual speculation, choosing instead to revel in the aesthetics of it all.
+This works quite beautifully most of the time, mixing stark performance art with moments of humor, even unabashed silliness.
+And while 4+ hours of operatic mind-f**k unhampered by intermissions creates some real physical and mental difficulties, there is enough space and time in each scene — and the so-called “Knee Plays” connecting them together — to let one’s mind contemplate the scenery and the music as much or as little as each individual is wont to do.

 You don’t even need to know much of anything about Einstein the man to appreciate Einstein the opera.
 As the director stated in the documentary film, Einstein on the Beach: The Changing Image of Opera: